johnston9/MS3-Shot-Caller/README.md

 ### Login/Register Pages and Security Measures

   The user is brought first to the login page.
-From there they will find a link to register if a new user.
-One of the core features of the site is it's built-in security measures.
+From there they will find a link to the Register page.
+The site has a number of security measures.

   The first of which is the need for a register key to register.
 This will allow the owner of the site control over who is able to register.
-It would then be up to them to give the necessary instructions to the user toensure that the key is not further passed on.
+It would then be up to them to give the necessary instructions to the user to ensure that the key is not further passed on.

   As a minor security feature the login and register pages are not connected to the base page and the other pages.

   Werkzeug's security utilities "generate_password_hash" and "check_password_hash"
-  are used run the register and login functions and ensure login security.
+  are used on the register and login functions and ensure login security.

-  Other security measures include front-end measures to allow admin access only to admin.
+  Other security measures include front end measures to allow admin access only to admin.
-  This is backed up in the back-end ensuring only these admin functions will run if admin is the sesson user.
+  This is backed up in the back end ensuring only these admin functions will run if admin is the session  user.

-  All other functions in the back-end are protected by ensuring that there is a sesson user for them to run, and only registered users would be logged in and set as sesson users.
+  All other functions in the back end are protected by ensuring that there is a session user for them to run, and only registered users would be logged in and set as session  users.

-<p align="center">Register Page</p>
+<p align="center"><strong>Register Page</strong></p>
 <h2 align="center">
 <img src="documentation/readme-images/reg1.png" width="90%">
 </h2>